dimalinux/HsmKeyWrappingExample/README.md

 first decrypt the host key exposing the original unencrypted key value to the client.

-I've heard from a Safenet representative that I'm seeing this behavior due to a defect in Luna firmware version 5.1.
+**I've heard from Safenet that I'm seeing this behavior due to a defect in Luna firmware version 5.1.
 This version has a bug where any key unwrapped on the HSM is extractable.
-(An impressive defect considering the cost of this device!)
-Safenet claims release 5.2 and above fixes the issue, but the AWS CloudHSM version at the time of my writing is 5.1.2-2 so I am unable to confirm.
+(An impressive defect considering the cost and purpose of this device!)
+Safenet claims release 5.2 and above fixes the issue, but the AWS CloudHSM version at the time of my writing is 5.1.2-2 so I am unable to confirm.**

 ## How to use this code